leetheoiv/Readmission-Risk-Prediction/README.md

 ## Key Findings

 - The **Histogram-based Gradient Boosting (HGB) classifier** outperformed other models by achieving:
-    - **~84% recall** for readmitted cases—critical for minimizing missed high-risk patients.
+    - **74%** recall for readmitted cases—critical for minimizing missed high-risk patients.
+However, **~41%** precision for readmissions—leading to many false positives.
     - A more **balanced F1 score** than baseline models, making it practical for clinical use.
 - The **stacking ensemble model** achieved the highest precision but had lower recall, missing more true readmissions.
 - **Adjusting the classification threshold** demonstrated the trade-off between recall and precision, enabling model tuning based on clinical priorities.